 I did much research for this trip but there were still some knowledge gaps which required me to make a series of assumptions, some of which worked out well and some that didn’t.
 So what worked and what went wrong?
 Can you get away with making assumptions on your hikes?

 The Australian Alps walking Track is one of Australia’s best known long distance walking trails travelling from Walhalla in Victoria through to Tharwa on the edge of Canberra, a distance of approximately 650 km.
+I decided in the lead up to doing a thru hike on this track that I wanted to do the 112km section from Kiandra to Tharwa on the edge of Canberra to provide me with some frame of reference when I undertook the full length hike.

-It’s considered one of the more technically difficult Australian trails with unmarked sections requiring the hiker to pay close attention to the surrounding environment and apply their navigation skills.
+This track is considered one of the more technically difficult Australian trails with unmarked sections requiring the hiker to pay close attention to the surrounding environment and apply their navigation skills.
 I was aware this was the case and comfortable in my own abilities.
 The big issue with the first of the unmarked sections was a river crossing that would vary quite dramatically in complexity – depending on the level of water and time of the year.

 Sections of the Australian Alps Walking Track are unmarked and rely on the hiker being able to pay attention to the surrounding environment and have good navigation skills